armory/documentation/_spinnaker/install.md

 ## Install Armory Halyard

-You can install Armory's version of Halyard on Docker or on Kubernetes in order to run Halyard and its command line.
+Install Armory's version of Halyard in a Docker container or Kubernetes cluster in order to run Halyard and its command line interface.

 See also [Armory Halyard configuration](/spinnaker-install-admin-guides/configure-halyard/).